 On the other side of the scarcity extremities, we could remove the 21 million cap to understand Bitcoin’s mechanics.

 If Bitcoin were to keep the reward at 50 BTC but removed the 21 million cap, there would be a theoretical infinity of BTC available on market over a long enough time frame.
-This would flood the markets in the long-term creating an essentially worthless digital asset.
+This would flood the markets in the long-term, creating an essentially worthless digital asset.
 Each new year would theoretically slightly devalue the asset.
 If you need any real-world evidence, just take a look at the Venezuela cryptocurrency situation and why so many Venezuelans have embraced Bitcoin.

 How Will the Halving Affect Bitcoin’s Price?

 If you’ve been reading CoinCentral for a while, you’ll know we don’t speculate on asset prices.
-We’ll leave that to the Twitter day traders that soundlessly delete their tweet predictions when wrong.
+We’ll leave that to the Twitter day traders who soundlessly delete their tweet predictions when wrong.
 Trixy hobbitses.